zkxs/simple-crosshair-overlay/README.md

 - reset crosshair to default settings
 - safely exit the application and save your settings

+In **Adjust Mode**:

-In **Adjust Mode**, use the arrow keys to move the crosshair and PageUp/PageDown to increase/decrease the crosshair scale.
+- Arrow keys to move the crosshair
+- PageUp/PageDown to increase/decrease the crosshair scale
+- Ctrl+M to cycle through your monitors

 ### Manual Config Editing